Hevander27/FlashCards/README.md

 - [X] Reset the deck with all the cards or only cards they've categorized as needing more practice
 - [X] Create new flashcards and add them to the deck

+## 🎯 Goals

+Creating a new SwiftUI project in Xcode
+Anatomy of a SwiftUI app
+Creating a basic user interface
+Model data
+Reacting to user input
+Using gestures and animations

 **VIDEO WALKTHROUGH**

 ![Lab 4 Flash Cards - Imgur](https://github.com/Hevander27/BoundaryAnalysis/assets/45948489/423848ce-1ae3-499f-b16c-1109d3dfcfe7)